 Firms that license the Continuing Competence Module (CCM) now have the ability to create a separate login page for the CCM.
 This enables firms to create a fully immersive continuing competence experience that is separate from regular online training.
 On the ‘competence only’ login page, users focus on the reflection and planning stages of their learning before diving directly into their learning record.

-This login page can be created through a straightforward modification to the regular CLMS hyperlink.
+This login page can be created through a straightforward modification to the regular LMS hyperlink.

 How to create the direct hyperlink